Your First Choice for Rehabilitation

 Methodist Healthcare has conveniently located rehabilitation centers in San Antonio that provide rehabilitation services with a patient and family centered approach.
 Our centers are located at the following Methodist Hospital campuses: Metropolitan Methodist Hospital, Northeast Methodist Hospital, Methodist Specialty and Transplant Hospital and Methodist Texsan Hospital.

 Rehabilitation is all about compensating for deficits, adapting to a new way of life and restoring function to allow the patient to return to the highest quality of life possible.

 Inpatient Rehabilitation Services

 Rehabilitation within a hospital provides treatment that is overseen by specially-trained rehab physicians and nurses.
 The inpatient rehab team works together to develop a coordinated plan of care designed to meet each patient’s medical and rehabilitation needs.

 Outpatient Rehabilitation Services

-Within Methodist Healthcare, the outpatient rehabilitation teams operate with the goal of helping adult and pediatric patients achieve functional independence and improve the quality of their lives through physical therapy and lifestyle coaching.
+Within Methodist Healthcare, the outpatient rehabilitation teams operate with the goal of helping adult and pediatric patients achieve functional independence and improve the quality of their lives.
 Our therapists build on small successes, creating a solid foundation for maximized function over the course of speech therapy, physical therapy and occupational therapy.

 Methodist Hospital is home to a conveniently located, advanced outpatient rehabilitation clinic that allows for one-on-one, direct patient interaction by a highly trained, licensed staff.
 The clinic is located in the Oak Hills Medical Office Building on the campus of Methodist Hospital.
 Click below to learn more.